 In addition to the requirement of being registered to the EMMS, the sender of the commercial electronic messages should obtain the receiver’s prior consent.
 Indeed, pursuant to the section 5(3) of the Regulation, which will come into force on 16.01.2021, it is prohibited to send commercial electronic messages to those persons whose approvals are not in place on the EMMS.

 The relevant consent for sending of the commercial electronic messages can be acquired through the EMMS or it also can be acquired externally.
-However, pursuant to the section 7(11) of the Regulation, which will come into force on 16.01.2021, consents acquired externally should be inserted to the EMMS within three business days.
-Pursuant to the section 7(12) of the Regulation, those consents which have not been inserted to the EMMS are regarded as invalid.
-In the wording of the section 7(12), there is no clarity as to whether consents inserted after the three days’ period will be regarded as valid or not.
-However, by taking the Regulation’s purpose and the systematic of the section 7 into consideration, it needs to be concluded that consents not inserted to the EMMS within the prescribed period should be deemed invalid.
+However, pursuant to section 7(11) of the Regulation, which will come into force on 16.01.2021, consents acquired externally should be inserted to the EMMS within three business days.
+Pursuant section 7(12) of the Regulation, those consents which have not been inserted to the EMMS are regarded as invalid.
+In the wording of section 7(12), there is no clarity as to whether consents inserted after the three days’ period will be regarded as valid or not.
+However, by taking the Regulation’s purpose and the systematic of section 7 into consideration, it needs to be concluded that consents not inserted into the EMMS within the prescribed period should be deemed invalid.

-Pursuant to the section 9 the receivers have the right to refuse to receive commercial electronic messages without any need to justify their reason to do so.
+Pursuant to section 9 the receivers have the right to refuse to receive commercial electronic messages without any need to justify their reason to do so.
 When a receiver notifies that it so refuses, this refusal renders the consent invalid with respect to the relevant communication line with the receiver.
 Also, the service provider shall insert the refusal to the EMMS within three business days.

 The Regulation also articulates the exceptions to the requirement of acquiring consent for sending electronic commercial messages.
-Accordingly, the section 6 of the Regulation contemplates that consent is not needed for the following circumstances:
+Accordingly, section 6 of the Regulation contemplates that consent is not needed for the following circumstances: